Axia-Tech/AXIA-wiki/docs/learn/learn-DOT.md

 ## Obtaining Testnet SOLAR

-SOLAR are required to make transactions on the AXIASolar network.
+SOLAR are required to make transactions on the AXIACoin network.
 Testnet SOLAR do not have any value beside allowing you to experiment with the network.

 ### Getting Westies